quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 # Load balancer chains

-Some network architectures may have multiple tiers of low-state load balancers.
+Some network architectures may have multiple tiers of low-state load balancers, where a first tier of devices makes a routing decision to the next tier, and so on until packets reach the server.
 Although QUIC-LB is not explicitly designed for this use case, it is possible to support it.
-In the discussion below, the "first-tier" load balancers refer to the devices closest to the client.

-Each second-tier load balancer SHOULD be assigned a range of server IDs, while the first-tier load balancer associates that range with the second-tier device.
-Note that this solution is extensible to arbitrarily large numbers of load- balancing tiers, as the maximum server ID space is quite large.
+If each load balancer is assigned a range of server IDs that is a subset of the range of IDs assigned to devices that are closer to the client, then the first devices to process an incoming packet can extract the server ID and then map it to the correct forwrading address.
+Note that this solution is extensible to arbitrarily large numbers of load-balancing tiers, as the maximum server ID space is quite large.

 # Security Considerations {#security-considerations}